request an appointment online.

 Surgery

 Surgery is the main treatment for most bone cancers.
-Both the biopsy and surgery should be done by a surgeon with extensive experience in these procedures.
-A biopsy in the wrong location can cause surgical problems and lower your chances of successful treatment.
+Both the biopsy and surgery should be performed by a surgeon with extensive experience in bone tumors and limb-sparing techniques.
+A poorly placed biopsy can complicate surgery and reduce the chances of complete tumor removal.

 Chemotherapy

-Chemotherapy may be recommended to treat osteosarcoma or Ewing¡¯s sarcoma.
-In osteosarcoma, it is often given before surgery to shrink the tumor and make it easier to remove, and after surgery to destroy remaining cancer cells.
-Chemotherapy is also used for bone cancer that has metastasized (spread) to the lungs or other organs.
+Patients can get chemotherapy intravenously or orally, usually in cycles over several weeks.
+It is most commonly used for osteosarcoma and Ewing¡¯s sarcoma, particularly in children and young adults.
+For osteosarcoma and Ewing sarcoma, chemotherapy is often given before surgery to shrink the tumor and after surgery to kill remaining cancer cells.
+Chemotherapy is also used when cancer has spread to the lungs or other organs.

 Chordoma survivor: 'Put your faith in the doctors'